andyabih/laravel-fake-api/README.md

 A reserved `_setting` key is used to specify any additional settings to the endpoint.
 Currently, only 3 settings are available: `identifiable`, `paginate`, and `auth`.

 ### Identifiable
 The identifiable option will determine what column name is used to identify specific entries.
 The default value for the `identifiable` setting is `id`, meaning a GET call to `/api/fake/categories/1` will check against the `id` field.
-In the above example, users are identified by their slug, so you will need to access them using something like `/api/fake/users/user-slug-here`.
+In the above example, posts are identified by their slug, so you will need to access them using something like `/api/fake/posts/post-slug-here`.

 ### Paginate
 Straightforward here.
 If you are expecting multiple results, you can paginate the response by enabling the `paginate` option (which is by default `false`), and specify the amount of entries you want per page (so `5` in the example).